megamsys/megam_chef/README.md

 When megam_chef is run inside your java (or) scala (or) akka/play .. program, it verifies if a file exists `~/.megam/chefapp.yaml`.

-If this is the first, then it creates the default file as shown below at `~/.megam/chefapp.yaml`
+If this is the first run, then it creates the default file as shown below at `~/.megam/chefapp.yaml`

 The default contents of `~/.megam/chefapp.yaml` is as follows: